 RAID’s data redundancy capabilities are a double-edged sword.
 Although most RAID setups provide an extra layer of protection for your data, their multi-disk configuration often makes them susceptible to failure.

 Additionally, common initial RAID failures can easily go unnoticed.
-Certain RAID levels can sustain one or more drive failures without any noticeable difference in read and write capabilities.
+Certain common RAID levels can sustain one or more drive failures without any noticeable difference in read and write capabilities.
 This fault-tolerance feature sounds great in theory, but when one or more drives in a RAID experiences any kind of failure and isn’t fixed immediately, you suddenly find yourself vulnerable to a total data loss scenario when the next drive fails.

 It is common for RAID software to include an option to send email or text alerts in the event of RAID failure.
 These built-in alert mechanisms are a surefire way to discover a RAID issue rapidly.
 RAID recovery experts recommend that this feature should be configured and tested in the initial RAID setup process.